mrcodetastic/GFX_Lite/README.md

 ## Benefits over using FastLED + AdaFruit GFX

 * FastLED and AdaFruit GFX include a lot of code for specific hardware platforms given their use as libraries to control displays or long strings of LEDs.
-But as a result, there’s a lot of ‘bloat' and compile time warnings.
+But as a result, there's a lot of 'bloat' and compile time warnings.
 In certain cases these libraries fail to compile at all (i.e. FastLED on the ESP32S3).

 * This merged library takes all the drawing functions and strips out the hardware specific junk, so you are free to implement this library on whatever device you want.